The Limited Usefulness of the Proportionality Principle

 The proportionality principle is used in constitutional law and administrative law worldwide.
-We argue that it has been used when it should not, and when it should, inadequately used.
+We argue that this doctrinal method is theoretically flawed and often practically not useful.
 Our major arguments are that, first, the proportionality principle is an ill-suited tool for legislative and administrative decision-making because it in essence is an incomplete form of cost-benefit analysis, as it systematically ignores certain costs and benefits.
 Welfare-maximizing measures as a result may fail to pass the test of proportionality analysis.
-Second, use of the proportionality principle for constitutional review by courts may create an undesirable ex ante effect and may fall prey to its inherent loss aversion that cannot be easily avoided through re-framing.
-Third, the German theorist Robert Alexy’s influential Paretian formulation of the proportionality principle makes it either toothless or fatal.
+Second, representative of legal scholars’ efforts to theorize proportionality, the German theorist Robert Alexy’s influential Paretian formulation of the proportionality principle makes it either toothless or fatal.
 Alexy’s weight formula is not useful in comparing multiple means.
-Fourth, the suitability test takes the form of a teleological argument, which requires a causal relation between means and ends.
-Hence, to appropriately conduct proportionality analysis, empirical legal studies that identify causal relationships are often required, particularly when strict scrutiny is adopted.
-“Is” and “ought” can and should be aligned.
+Third, the use of the proportionality principle for constitutional review by courts may create an undesirable ex ante effect and may fall prey to its inherent loss aversion which cannot be easily avoided through re-framing.

-Keywords: the proportionality principle, Robert Alexy, weight formula, cost-benefit analysis, difference-making facts, teleological arguments, causal inference
+Keywords: The proportionality principle, Robert Alexy, weight formula, cost-benefit analysis, loss aversion

 JEL Classification: K23